 I wrote this as an article you can share with your friends regarding Celiac and what it is like.
-Hopefully it is a good basic description and general primer on the disease for our friends.
+Hopefully, it is a good basic description and a general primer on the disease for our friends.

 Also, the description of shared kitchen applies to your kitchen as well, which is why I ask a million questions and always offer to bring my own food when coming to your house for dinner.
 It is too much to ask that you rearrange your kitchen for me and even though you tried, it is safer for everyone for me to bring my own.

 That depends.
 Many people are different.
 Celiac does not involve the type of anaphylaxis type reaction you see from people with say a peanut allergy where their lips and tongue swell.
 Celiac is more of a slow burn and can affect the entire body.
 Celiac has over 300 symptoms ranging from brain fog and fatigue to diarrhea or even constipation.
 Some people get a rash on their skin, some people get dizzy and nauseous.
 All of them are Celiac reactions and can make us very sick.

 The other thing to think about is when I consume gluten, I’m doing damage to my small intestine.
 That damage can take months or years to heal, especially if I’m getting accidental gluten on a regular basis.
 All of that damage adds up and I get really, really sick.

 Are you trying a gluten-free diet and you feel a lot better?

 Congratulations!
 But you probably are still getting a lot of gluten in your diet, because even those of us who have Celiac and are very careful, still get a lot of accidental gluten exposure.
 We try and still fail most of the time.
 Also, recent studies have shown that many times gluten isn’t the problem but FODMAPs are.

 Do you have Celiac because you feel better on a gluten-free diet?